joedrago/colorist/docs/Usage.md

 ### -b, --bpp

 Choose an output bit depth (8 or 16).
-By default, `convert` will try to use the bit depth of the source image, and `generate` will choose a 16-bit image.
+By default, `convert` will try to use the bit depth of the source image, and `generate` will choose an 8-bit image.
 In either case, choosing an output file format incapable of 16-bit will automatically force it to 8-bit.